patrickbucher/learning-rust/diary.md

 I used Clippy to improve the code for my _Grokkig Algorithms_ examples.
 I should use more slices instead of vectors.
 Clippy is a good teacher.

+I worked through chapter 5 in _Grokking Algorithms_, which left little to program, except some hash table prototype.

+For chapter 6, I should consider re-reading the chapters on smart pointers in the Rust book.
+Otherwise, it won't be possible to work with graphs in a reasonable way.

 # Day 104 (2024-07-06)

 I worked through chapter 4 in _Grokking Algorithms_, for which I implemented